hubmapconsortium/spatial-api/README.md

 $ docker build -t hubmap/spatial-api:latest .
 ````

-In building a release version of the image, use the 'production' branch, and specify a version tag.
+In building a release version of the image, use the `master` branch, and specify a version tag.
 You can see the previous version tags at [DockerHub Spatial APi](https://github.com/hubmapconsortium/spatial-api/releases/).
 ````bash
 $ docker build -t hubmap/spatial-api:1.0.2 .